 Warner Bros. understands that entertainment programming has an impact on habits and culture.
-Without curtailing artistic freedom, we are sensitive to the impact of the films and television programs we produce.
+Without curtailing artistic freedom, we are sensitive to the impact of the films we produce.
 Warner Bros. actively works to reduce tobacco imagery in its films.

 We adopted the Time Warner Tobacco Depiction Policy in 2005.
 In 2011, we reached a 90% reduction in depictions of smoking and tobacco brands and products compared to the 2005 baseline, which Warner Bros. tracks and verifies against SceneSmoking.org database.
 In addition, since 2008, Warner Bros. has included anti-smoking PSAs on all DVDs of films containing tobacco imagery.
 Since Warner Bros. began this practice, an estimated 60 million viewers have seen these PSAs prior to viewing the film.